+During its first year, the Floresta project inspired the creation of two tree related tools, one for manipulating (Pica-pau), one for searching syntactic trees (Águia).
 Somewhat unfortunately, the specification, development and testing of these tools was done in parallel with the annotation work proper.
-Therefore, no extensive use was made of these tools in the present project phase, and both fruits will be tasted mainly by future users (o $\acute{A}guia$ ) or future tree revisors (o Pica-pau).
+Therefore, no extensive use was made of these tools in the present project phase, and both fruits will be tasted mainly by future users (Águia) or future annotators (Pica-pau).

 The objective of the Pica-pau is to facilitate treeediting, i.e. the movement, addition and removal of entire nodes, words and punctuation in the vertical tree notation.
-Its working environment is the editor emacs.
+Its working environment is the Emacs editor.
 For more information on individual commands, as well as a detailed description/manual, see Haber (2001)

-Targeting both developers and users of the published Floresta corpus, the $\grave{A}guia$ tool allows internet based searches in the tree corpus, involving not only lexical, but also syntactic and structural search criteria encompassing one or more whole nodes.
+Targeting both developers and users of the public Floresta corpus, the Aguia tool allows internet based searches in the tree corpus, involving not only lexical, but also syntactic and structural search criteria encompassing one or more whole nodes.
 This tool is accessible to all, but has also the "internal" value of being able to pinpoint and quantify problems in the automatic analysis for later systematic correction, without the use of repetitive manual intervention.
 The Águia represents not only a natural extension of the AC/DC search interface, which focuses on word based information only, but also a supplement to the VISL interface, which allows the inspection of individual trees rather than sets of trees.

-6. PROJECT RESULTS
+6. Project Results

-During its first phase (approximately 1 year's work), the Floresta Sintá(c)tica project produced
+During its first phase (approximately one year's work), the Floresta Sintá(c)tica project produced

-- (a) The Bosque, 1.427 syntactically analysed and revised trees (1.405 distinct sentences, 36.408 tokens, ca. 34.256 words) - (b) The Floresta Virgem, the raw first million words of the CETEMPúblico corpus, 41.406 trees, analysed and automatically annotated, without revision (41.406 sentences, 1.072.857 tokens).
+(a) The Bosque, 1.427 syntactically analysed and revised trees (1.405 distinct sentences, 36.408 tokens, ca. 34.256 words)

+(b) The Floresta Virgem, the raw first million words of the CETEMPúblico corpus, 41.406 trees, analysed and automatically annotated, without revision (41.406 sentences, 1.072.857 tokens).

-Each tree in our forests corresponds to three different objects: (i) a word based dependency grammar analysis (CG format), (ii) a syntactic constituent analysis (trees in text format), (iii) a syntactic graphical tree (javapresentation).
+Each tree in our "forests" corresponds to three different objects: (i) a word-based dependency grammar analysis (CG format), (ii) a syntactic constituent analysis (trees in text format), (iii) a syntactic graphical tree (java-presentation or GIF file).

-Another important project result, essential to the interpretation of these above objects, is the body of associated documentation.
+Another important project result, essential to the interpretation of the above objects, is the body of associated documentation.
 In a project like ours, documentation is fundamental for various reasons.
-First, because of the great amount of information involved, it is necessary to produce different types of documentation for different uses of the data, from web site based general project information to exhaustive formal tag and meta tag definitions for all descriptive categories used in both the automatic analysis and the human-revised sentences, and finally discussions of the linguistic descisions taken during the chunking, annotation and revision processes.
+First, because of the great amount of information involved, it is necessary to produce different types of documentation for different uses of the data - from general project information on a Web site to formal definition of the treebank objects6, as well as an exhaustive and readable description of the import and meaning of all descriptive categories used7, and finally discussions of the linguistic decisions taken during the chunking, annotation and revision processes.
 Only in this way the Floresta Sintá(c)tica can be made fully accessible and evaluable to a broader user community.

-From an annotator point of view, to document linguistic options and choices also involves a prior phase of reflexion, discussion and data mining.
-This process would depart from concrete descriptional and annotational problems, irregularities in language use and the like, and aim at ensuring cross sentence and cross annotator consistency for similar cases throughout the corpus.
+Second, from an annotator point of view, to document linguistic options and choices also involves a prior phase of reflexion, discussion and data mining.
+This process would start from concrete descriptive problems for the annotation, irregularities in language use and the like, and aim at ensuring cross sentence and cross annotator consistency for similar cases throughout the corpus.